jerrode/media/pitch.md

 To achieve Microservice Choreography, we believe, you need domain-specific language for choreography and a platform for orchestration.

 The language would be the application logic which choreographs the services.
-The platform would be the language execution environment by orchestrating the services and managing security, data and configuration.
+The platform would be the language execution environment by orchestrating the services and managing security, data, and configuration.

 # Introducing Asyncy

-> `Write stories then code.`
+> **Write stories, then code.** Our mission is to bring to everyone the power of microservices.

 Storyscript is our language for microservice choreography.
 An expressive, syntax-light language which is highly readable, transparent and functional.
 A developer who writes application logic in Storyscript, which we call a Story, can prototype application and architecture quickly and then later fill in the services to complete the application.